Buffett, Munger slam Valeant; drugmaker turned into 'a sewer'

-NEW YORK, April 30 (Reuters) - Warren Buffett and Charlie Munger made clear that they are no fans of embattled drugmaker Valeant Pharmaceuticals International Inc .
+NEW YORK (Reuters) - Warren Buffett and Charlie Munger made clear that they are no fans of embattled drugmaker Valeant Pharmaceuticals International Inc.

 “In my view, the business model of Valeant was enormously flawed,” Buffett said at the annual Berkshire Hathaway meeting on Saturday.
 Buffett responded to a question about whether he agreed with his right-hand man, Charlie Munger, who last year called Valeant’s core strategy of buying smaller pharmacies and then raising prices of their drugs “deeply immoral.”